emilycheatham/p1_yoga_for_you/README.md

 - The section that the table was in had white space on smaller devices - a div was added around the whole section and overflow: hidden was added.
 - The sign up form was too small - text size was increased, padding added and block element added to the text-input.
 - The text input sections overflowed out of the space, especially on smaller devices.
 A fiv with flex was added, and text overfolow: hidden.
-- Images were slowing down performance - images cropped and resized to fit space.
+- Inital testing on lighthouse raised that images were slowing down performance - images cropped and resized to fit space.
 Images converted to webp.

 ## Automated Testing